Stock Analysis on Net

 The observed fluctuations in the economic spread ratio are closely linked to the behavior of economic profit.
 The substantial negative value in 2021 for economic profit directly resulted in the negative economic spread ratio for that year.
 The recovery in 2022 is attributable to a return to positive economic profit.

-The period between 2017 and 2020 showcases a positive relationship between increased invested capital and improved returns, as reflected in the rising economic spread ratio.
-The 2021 anomaly highlights the importance of maintaining profitability alongside capital investment.
-The 2022 results indicate a step towards restoring the positive correlation, but further monitoring is needed to confirm a sustained trend.
+The period between 2017 and 2020 showcases a positive relationship between increased invested capital and improved economic spread.
+However, the 2021 anomaly highlights the importance of not only deploying capital but also ensuring sufficient profitability to justify the investment.
+The 2022 results indicate a step towards restoring this relationship, but further monitoring is needed to confirm a sustained positive trend.

 Economic Profit Margin